astrophysaxist/live_graph/README.md

 This script generates a 2 column file of time and 15 second period sine wave amplitude data with some Gaussian noise (0.2 in scale) called *test_live_data.dat*.
-Values are added to this script every 1.0 s as defined by the dt variable in the script. **OJO This script uses a neverending while loop.
+Values are added to this script every 1.0 s as defined by the dt variable in the script. **OJO This script uses a while loop that terminates after 100 evaluations.**
-Exercise caution.**

 In a separate shell or terminal, run the live graph script.